 - You may want to consider asking each relevant new appointment (including volunteers) working in relevant settings in schools / Academies to confirm that s/he is not disqualified by completing the attached Declaration Form prior to commencing work recognising that completion of the Form is not mandatory.

 - DBS Certificates that contain information should be checked with reference to the list of relevant offences in the Regulations (as detailed above).
-Please contact Pat Stappard in HR for advice where a DBS Certificate contains information.
+Please contact the HR service desk who will direct you to the relevant person for advice where a DBS Certificate contains information.

 - Relevant schools / Academies must ensure that any external agencies providing relevant staff have carried out those disqualification checks prior to placing those staff at a school / Academy.
 As detailed at paragraph 9 above, a relevant school / Academy may wish to request a signed Declaration Form directly from a relevant agency staff member / contractor if there are likely to be any significant delays in obtaining appropriate confirmation from an agency / organisation.

 - Schools / Academies will need to develop a process for obtaining regular confirmation from relevant staff / volunteers that there has been no change to their “disqualification status.”
 Although there is no timeframe mentioned for obtaining the confirmation, we believe that an annual reminder to relevant staff / volunteers asking for an individual email response is sufficient.
 Copies of email confirmation from relevant staff / volunteers should be kept on an individual’s local personal file.